aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 Some men dream of fortunes, others dream of cookies.

-Last update: Thu Jun 19 05:10:45 2025
+Last update: Fri Jun 20 05:11:17 2025

 ### Let's play! 🎮